Ka Yee Christina Lee: Academic service and advocacy

-Lee served as Director of the National Science Foundation Materials Research Science and Engineering Center.
+Lee served as director of the National Science Foundation Materials Research Science and Engineering Center.
 Lee is committed to increasing opportunities for women and minority students to take part in scientific research, and regularly hosts students for summer research programs.
 Lee is an advocate for women in science, and was a founding member of the Chicago Collaboration on Women in Science.
 The collaboration supports women faculty members in Northwestern University and the University of Chicago.

 Lee served as a member of the steering committees of the University of Chicago centres in Beijing and Hong Kong.
-Lee was appointed Vice provost for Research in August 2018.
+Lee was appointed vice provost for research in August 2018.
 In that capacity, she worked with faculty and deans to enhance and expand research activities at the University, and oversaw large-scale research structures, including University Research Administration, University of Chicago Consortium for Advanced Science and Engineering(CASE), Office of Research Safety, Research Computing Center and Research Development Support.

-Lee was appointed Provost of the University of Chicago on January 7, 2020, and began her term on February 1.
-On December 9, 2022, she announced that she would be stepping down from the role as soon as a successor could be chosen.
+Lee was appointed provost of the University of Chicago on January 7, 2020, and began her term on February 1.
+She stepped away from the role in March 2023 to assume the position of executive vice president for strategic initiatives at the university.